Conclusions: Real Data, Fake Data & Google Translate

 The computer scientists who develop MT systems like GT will object vociferously to my imputations against their veracity.
 I do not mean to accuse them of dishonest work – for all the reasons discussed above, MT is extraordinarily complicated, and most people I know in the field dedicate long hours pushing forward on the frontiers of technology.
 Rather, I suggest that computer scientists have a definition of successful translation other than the smooth transfer of meaning across languages.
 Within the field, translation is scored like basketball.
 You do not expect that every shot will go in.
 Some shots will roll off the rim, some won’t even hit the backboard, but some will swish through the net and there will be high fives all around.
 NBA players consider a field goal percentage north of 50% to be very good.
 MT engines compete using similar metrics for success, with the winning team being the one that lands the most hoops even if the final score is low.
 When Facebook’s chief AI scientist states that, “amazingly enough”, their NMT systems are capable of producing “what essentially amounts to dictionaries or translation tables from one language to another without ever having seen parallel text” (see the video and transcript), he genuinely believes that the game is won if some fraction of shots go through the hoop.
 At Google, Johnson et all , Schuster, Johnson, and Thorat , and Wu et al , are not lying about the results of their research.
 They are earnestly reporting scores that show some amount of successful approximation between the languages they measured.

 The falsehoods come when their experiments are presented to the world by their company as “translation between thousands of language pairs”.
 In fact, Google researchers measured 60% average improvements in BLEU score between English and three high-resource languages when they switched from statistical to neural machine translation – nice! – but offered no evidence regarding the 99 other languages in their system, versus English or from Language A to Language B. Nevertheless, mumbo jumbo about NMT bringing Google to near-human or better-than-human (whatever that means) quality across the board, as well as “zero-shot” bridging between languages that have no direct parallel data, has made computer scientists and the public at large believe that we have reached a golden age of automatic translation.
-While in certain top languages, exclusively when paired to English, GT often swishes pleasantly through the hoop, declaring those successes as victory throughout the translation universe, as measured empirically herein and also seen in virtually every non-systematic spot test, is patently untrue.
+While in certain top languages, exclusively when paired to English, GT often swishes pleasantly through the hoop, declaring those successes as victory throughout the translation universe, as measured empirically herein and also seen in virtually every non-systematic spot test (humorously exposed in Picture 57.1.1), is patently untrue.

 Particularly awry is the oft-touted notion that translation can be – and by some miracle already has been – achieved by AI for languages where copious training data has not been: